 How you navigate to the Lineage pane depends on what kind of asset you're working with.

-To see the lineage for Tableau content, such as data sources or flows, from Explore, navigate to and open the content asset, and then select the Lineage tab.
+To see the lineage for Tableau content such as workbooks, data sources, virtual connections or flows, from Explore, navigate to and open the content asset, and then select the Lineage tab.

 To see lineage for external assets, such as databases and tables, from External Assets, navigate to and select an asset from the list.
 When you select a table, for example, a page opens with information about that table, for example, the name, type, full name, description, columns and details about each column.
 To the right of the table information is the Lineage pane, which shows the lineage for that table.

 You can select an upstream or downstream asset in the Lineage pane to see its details.
 For example, when you select Metrics, the list of metrics depending on this workbook appears to the left of the Lineage pane.